A Reverse Mortgage Guide for Older Adult Homeowners

 - Retain homeowners insurance

 If you wish to leave your home to your heirs, a reverse mortgage is not for you.
-Because the loan is repaid out of proceeds from the home sale, there will be no home to pass down to your heirs.
+Because the loan gets repaid out of proceeds from the home sale, there will be no home to pass down to your heirs.

 Aggressive Lenders and Loan Scams

 Borrowers should be wary of aggressive lenders who claim to be from government agencies.
+Some scammers will purposefully target seniors.
+They will attempt to take advantage of older adults by making threats and pretending to hold positions of authority.

 Types of Reverse Mortgage Lenders